 HRT is available as tablets, gels, skin patches, vaginal rings, vaginal tablets, injections, and pellets inserted into the skin.

-Menopause is a natural biologic event.
-It cannot be prevented.
+Menopause is a natural event that cannot be prevented.